callthedoctor/callthedoctor/README.md

   <p align="center">
 do⠀⠀not⠀⠀copy⠀⠀or⠀⠀upload⠀⠀any⠀⠀skins⠀⠀.⠀.
   <p align="center">
-  stvkmp⠀⠀on⠀⠀tiktok⠀ /⠀⠀ask for dc⠀++ other socials
+  stvkmp⠀⠀on⠀⠀tiktok⠀ / ⠀ask for discord⠀+ other socials